Studio Mao: Upcoming Projects

 Studio Mao produced and is packaging the documentary film Solo directed by Olga Pankratova filmed in Russia, France, Germany and Poland.
 The film follows six dancers in the genres of Classical Ballet, Vogue, Contemporary, experimental hip-hop, pole dance, and Krump.
-The Solo world premiere in Moscow, Russia was February 14, 2022 at the Oktober Cinema.
+The Solo world premiere in Moscow, Russia was February 14, 2022 at the October Cinema.
 Russia World Vision acquired Russia/CIS rights in advance of the premiere.